odell0111/image-in-terminal/README.md

   <h2>Image In Terminal</h2>
 </div>

 Simple Python package to display an image in the terminal by converting it into text.
-For the desired behavior to be achieved, the terminal must support colors and there should be no spacing between lines (0 line-spacing).
+For the desired behavior to be achieved, the terminal must support colors, unicode characters and there should be no spacing between lines (0 line-spacing).

 ## Installation
 ```pip install image-in-terminal``` <br/>